Lesson 1: Understanding values

 At all times, your actions and responses are being driven by your own values.

-Right, now that you know that values are the things that are important to you, they’re your preferences and priorities, it’s time for you to identify and define your own values.
-Lesson 2 is where you'll explore and identify your own values.
+Remember, values are the *things* that are important to you, they’re your preferences and priorities.
+And now it’s time for you to identify and define your own values, which is the work you’ll do in Lesson 2.

-To go to the Values workshop overview page, click here.
+To go to the Values overview page, click here.